 |Yellowknife||Office Compliments||1 (867) 920-4624|

 In the case of documents bound for a foreign country, consulate, or embassy, it may be necessary to have the notary's seal and signature authenticated by the Administrator of the Notaries Public Program.
 The Government of the Northwest Territories maintains a database of authorized notaries public with sample signatures and seals for this purpose.

 Check with the consulate or embassy of the country you are traveling to and find out what documents you need, and what kind of authentication they require.

-If necessary, the administrator will issue a certificate to be attached to the document confirming that the notary public is authorized to notarize the document.
+When necessary, the administrator will issue a letter to be attached to the document confirming that the notary public is authorized to notarize the document.
 The document must then be presented to the foreign consulate or embassy, who can issue a certificate of legalization or equivalent documentation rendering the document usable in that country.

 Appointment of notaries public

 The Evidence Act allows the Minister of Justice of the Northwest Territories to appoint individuals as notaries public.
 To become a notary public, you must submit to the Registrar:

 - a completed examination form (lawyers exempted); and

 Every examination question must be answered correctly in order for your application to be accepted.
 Upon approval, you will be sent a certificate of appointment as a notary public.
 Upon receipt of your certificate of appointment, you must submit a specimen of your notarial seal.

 The appointment process is incomplete until the specimen of your notarial seal has been registered.